- Application Process

-Professional classification is assigned to a degree-seeking student who has been admitted to an approved professional program at SHSU, and has completed the pre-requisites for entrance into the degree program the student is seeking.
+Professional classification is assigned to a degree-seeking student who has been admitted to an approved professional program at SHSU and has completed the pre-requisites for entry into the degree program the student is seeking.

 A new application for admission must be submitted if the student fails to attend for one calendar year or seeks admission into a different degree program.

 For more information, please call the Office of Admissions at (936) 294-1971 or visit Graduate Admissions online.

 A student can only be enrolled, seeking one graduate degree at a time.
 If a student wishes to pursue more than one master's degree at Sam Houston State University, he or she must complete one degree before beginning another.
 A student may seek a second master’s degree at Sam Houston State University, provided that the field of study differs from the field of study for the first master’s degree.

 Upon the written recommendation of the appropriate departmental/school chair(s) and academic dean, the following maximum number of credit hours may be applied to the second master’s degree:

 |Hours in Second Master’s Degree Program||Maximum Semester Credit Hours Applied|

 The personal standards of conduct expected of students who enroll at Sam Houston State University are provided in the Student Guidelines.
 Additional standards for professional behavior are expected and assessed in some graduate programs.
 The University reserves the right to refuse acceptance to prospective or former students who have criminal records, including conviction of a felony, offenses involving moral turpitude, or other serious offenses.